 Bright Futures: Private school students, like those enrolled with Florida Unschoolers, may apply for Bright Futures, a Florida grant program for college financial aid.
 You will need to go to the website -- https://www.floridastudentfinancialaidsg.org/SAPBFMAIN/SAPBFMAIN -- to see the different options.
 Look under “Requirements for Scholarship Types", pages 3-6 (not home-educated), for eligibility requirements.

-This is one of the reasons you need a transcript for your high schooler.
-You can see if your child has met the Bright Futures requirements and document them on their transcript.
-Then you email the transcript to me to enter into the Bright Futures system.
+This is one of the reasons your child will need a high school transcript.
+If your child meets the Bright Futures requirements, email the transcript to me to enter into the Bright Futures system.

 In addition to your child meeting the academic, volunteer/community service/work and test score requirements, you will need to fill out a Florida Financial Aid Application (https://www.floridastudentfinancialaidsg.org/SAPPRFILE/SAPPRFILE).
-I can’t access your child’s Bright Futures application until you submit a Florida Financial Aid Application which can usually be done starting in October of your child's senior year.
-You will need your income information, tax return, etc., to complete the financial aid applications.
+Your child's Bright Futures application will not be completed until the FFAA is done.

 After everything is entered, Bright Futures processes the application and provides an initial evaluation report.
 I will send you a copy of the evaluation report to check to make sure everything is complete and correct, make any changes needed, and then submit the application for final processing.
 The whole process usually takes less than a week if you have all of the information ready.